 The first step to creating behavioural or personal change is awareness.
 If we don’t notice what works and what doesn’t, then we have no access to making a successful change.
 The second step is to set an intention to focus on what you want to change.
 This is the simple step toward rewiring our brains and building habits.

 While developing our intention and maintaining attention to this is the access to personal productivity it also has profound implications for our mental and emotional wellbeing.
 This is not simply managing our feelings and avoiding reacting to the unwanted situations in our lives.
 It also includes the ability to let our emotions flow through us so their impact is reduced.
 In this way we don’t resist life, we engage fully with it without being reactive.

 This requires a strong level of maintaining our attention and self-monitoring our attention and focus.
 The simple question to ask ourselves here is: What am I focusing on right now?
 And ideally, we link this self-monitoring to our intent and objective

 What we attend to becomes our reality #mindfulness

 Meditation and Mindfulness

 A lot of popular attention is now focused on meditation and mindfulness.
 And while the terms are related they are often used incorrectly.
-Mark describes meditation as like a gym workout that is separate from our daily living.
+Mark describes meditation as a gym workout that is separate from our daily living.
 It’s a great focus to drive attention and concentration.
-In contrast mindfulness is where we are putting our attention during our daily life – for instance, whilst driving our cars or waiting in the line at the supermarket.#Meditation is a gym workout that prepares you for #Mindfulness in your daily life via Mark Molony Click To Tweet
+In contrast, mindfulness is where we are putting our attention during our daily life – for instance, while driving our cars or waiting in line at the supermarket.

 - Mark Molony Website